InMotion ARM™ Helps Traumatic Brain Injury Patients

 A New Generation of InMotion ARM!

 InMotion Interactive Therapy enables clinicians to efficiently deliver intensive motor therapy to help patients regain motor function following a neurological condition or injury.
 This new generation InMotion ARM is an evidence-based neurorehabilitation technology that provides patients with real-time Assistance-as-Needed™.
-The InMotion ARM quietly monitors the patient’s movements during therapy while it gently assists-as-needed to help them complete various motor therapy activities.
+The InMotion ARM quietly monitors the patient’s movements during therapy while it gently assists where needed to help them complete various motor therapy activities.

 The InMotion Robots are used for neurorehabilitation in over 20 countries, including the United States.
 Extensive research has shown InMotion robots to be effective for wide range of motor impairments including: Stroke, Cerebral Palsy, Spinal Cord Injury, Multiple Sclerosis, Parkinson’s Disease, hemiplegic shoulder pain and muscle spasticity.

 For more information, or to schedule an on-site demonstration of the New Generation InMotion ARM, please email us at firstname.lastname@example.org or call our U.S. office at (617) 926-4800.